 Serviced Apartments are typically high quality individual units with 1, 2 or 3 bedrooms, fully-equipped kitchens and well-appointed living areas.
-In this guide, we discuss the advantages of serviced apartments as an investment opportunity and why they are an ideal alternative investment to buy to let.
+In this guide, we discuss the advantages of serviced apartments as an investment opportunity and why they are an ideal alternative to buy to let investment.

 They’re called ‘serviced’ apartments because they usually offer hotel-like benefits, such as maid service, 24-hour reception/concierge facilities and unrestricted access to onsite amenities, like pools, gyms, restaurants and bars.